-What should you do if you or a loved one is involved in an accident with a large truck?
+What should you do if you are involved in an accident with a large truck?

 February 3rd, 2021

 Large trucks are central to keeping our economy rolling.
 Tragically, they are also the cause of countless catastrophic injuries and deaths across our country.
 In 2017 alone, nearly 5,000 Americans were killed by accidents involving large trucks, with tens of thousands of others suffering severe injuries.

 The open road sets the stage for an unfair fight.
 The disparity in weight, speed, and stopping capacity between your vehicle and a fully loaded semi is considerable and can bring devastating consequences.
 And because cars are lower to the ground than trucks, they can slide under a semi in a crash.
 Even at slower speeds, these underride accidents are often catastrophic.
 Car occupants can end up crushed, trapped, or decapitated.
 Those who survive sometimes have severe head or neck injuries.